Thomas A. Roberto

 Prior to joining Obermayer, Mr. Roberto was an associate at a Southern New Jersey law firm where he represented clients in complex divorce litigation and non-dissolution matters.
 Directly after law school, he served as a judicial law clerk for the Hon.
 Terrence R. Cook, J.S.C., in the Burlington County Superior Court, Family Division.

-Mr. Roberto currently serves as co-chair of the Young Lawyers Subcommittee of the Family Law Section, New Jersey State Bar Association.
+Mr. Roberto currently serves on the New Jersey State Bar Association Family Law Executive Committee, for the 2018-2019 term.
+Previously, he was co-chair of the Young Lawyers Subcommittee of the Family Law Section.
 He is also an associate editor of the New Jersey Family Lawyer, a publication of the Family Law Section.

 - “Top 40 Under 40,” NJ – The National Advocates (2016)